Truncated Pyramid Volume Calculator (Square Frustum)

 - h = vertical height between the two parallel squares

-Worked example — hopper bottom of a square grain bin: A grain bin with 4 m × 4 m square cross-section (b = 4 m) has a hopper bottom narrowing to 0.5 m × 0.5 m discharge opening (a = 0.5 m).
+Worked example: the hopper bottom of a square grain bin A grain bin with 4 m × 4 m square cross-section (b = 4 m) has a hopper bottom narrowing to 0.5 m × 0.5 m discharge opening (a = 0.5 m).
 The hopper is 3 m tall (h = 3 m).
 V = (3 / 3) × (0.25 + 16 + 2) = 1 × 18.25 = 18.25 m³.

-Worked example — concrete dam cross-section: A small earth dam with trapezoidal cross-section is a truncated triangular prism — but a SQUARE-BASE truncated pyramid appears in plug-shaped concrete dam closures.
+Worked example: a concrete plug An earth dam’s cross-section is a trapezoid, so its body is a truncated triangular prism rather than this shape.
+A square frustum does turn up in plug-shaped closures and in bridge-pier footings.
 Top 6 ft × 6 ft, bottom 18 ft × 18 ft, 30 ft tall.
 V = (30 / 3) × (36 + 324 + 108) = 10 × 468 = 4,680 ft³.

 Where truncated pyramids appear in real measurements: